 For how long do we keep your information?

 As a general rule we keep personal data about candidates for the duration of the recruitment and selection process and for a period of 12 months after candidates have been notified whether their application has been successful.
 However, where we have statutory obligations to keep personal data for a longer period or where we may need your information for a longer period in case of a legal claim, then the retention period may be longer.
 (Full details of the retention periods that apply to your information are set out in our Data Retention Policy which is available upon request from the HR department.)

 How do we keep your information secure?

-Data will be stored in filing cabinets on occasion as hard copies.
-These cabinets are locked and accessible only by the HR department.
-SharePoint is the principle data storage facility.
-Data on SharePoint is encrypted as data moves between the sender and the data centre, and between the server and the data centre.
-All personal identifiable information that is uploaded to SharePoint can be monitored.
-The following security tools are applied and available within Belmont Green’s SharePoint offering:
+Data will be stored in a range of different places, including on your application record, in HR management systems and on other IT systems (including email).
+Data is encrypted as it moves between the sender and the data centre.
+All personal identifiable information that is uploaded to our online Workspace can be monitored.
+The following security tools are applied and available within Vida’s Workspace offering: